 My recent work has been exploring the nature of human consciousness, awareness, and sensation.
 As our culture becomes more interconnected, the experience of time seems to be accelerating and the average attention span is diminishing.
-By slowing the experience of time through music, I hope to bring to attention greater subtleties of sound.
+Through altering the experience of time through music, I hope to bring to attention greater subtleties of sound.

 double bass trailer

-During the warm months I travel to rehearsals and performances by bicycle, towing my bass in a custom-made trailer.
-During the cold winter months, I park the trailer and focus on composing new works.
+During the warm months, I travel to rehearsals and performances by bicycle, towing my bass in a custom-made trailer.
+In the winter, I park the trailer and focus on composing new works.